 Just like regular cameras, trail cameras with higher megapixel counts will produce images of greater quality and detail.
 But other specs you want to look out for include the focal length of the lens, as this dictates the field of view.
 The wider the angle, the more of a scene you'll capture, but this will mean an animal will have to get closer to make for a useable picture.

-In this guide, we've picked the ten best trail cameras right now, including both budget buys and high-end models with the latest features.
+In this guide, we've picked the 12 best trail cameras right now, including both budget buys and high-end models with the latest features, including some of the best cellular trail cameras.
 Whatever your budget, there should be a trail camera here for you.
 So here are the best trail cameras you can buy right now...

 The clever touch in this Bushnell trail camera is the fact that it includes dual sensors, one for day and one for night.
 The day sensor prioritises sharpness and vivid colour, while the night sensor focuses on high-contrast clarity, promises clear images at distances of up to 80m in the dark.
 It's built to survive inclement weather, and its 'No Glow' LED lights are just that, meaning that wildlife won't be put off by them.
 It can capture Full HD video at up to 60p, with audio too, and having 30MP at your disposal with a trigger time of 0.2 seconds pretty much seals the deal.
 This is everything you need a trail camera to be.